froger-me/wp-packages-update-server/misc.md

 > (int) the timestamp used to limit the validity of the signature (validity is `MINUTE_IN_SECONDS`)

 `$payload`
-> (array) the payload to aquire a reusable token or a true nonce
+> (array) the payload to acquire a reusable token or a true nonce

 **Return value**
 > (array) an array with keys `credentials` and `signature`